Why Workers Keep Dying in Hoppers & Silos

 In multiple MSHA cases, workers died clearing hopper blockages without proper lockout/tagout procedures, safe access platforms, or mechanical clearing devices—all of which are required by regulation and readily available.
 Mining regulations specifically require that bins, bunkers, and hoppers be equipped with mechanical devices so workers need not enter during normal operations.
 Yet employers repeatedly send workers into these spaces anyway.

-The uncomfortable truth is that employers face minimal consequences when workers die in these preventable accidents.
-OSHA fines for fatal incidents typically range from $50,000 to $132,000—and are routinely reduced by 60% or more after companies protest and negotiate settlements.
+OSHA fines for fatal incidents typically range from $50,000 to $132,000 — then reduced by 60% or more after companies protest and negotiate settlements.

-Criminal prosecution remains extraordinarily rare.
-Of at least 19 fatal or nonfatal grain incidents since 2001 involving willful OSHA citations, only eight were referred to federal prosecutors, and only three resulted in charges.
-When workers die because their employers knowingly violated safety regulations, those employers face civil fines but almost never criminal charges.
+Of at least 19 fatal or nonfatal grain incidents since 2001 involving willful OSHA citations, only 8 were referred to federal prosecutors — and only 3 resulted in charges.

-The critical limitation is coverage.
-Since 1976, a Congressional appropriations rider has prohibited OSHA from spending funds to enforce regulations on farms with 10 or fewer non-family employees.
-This means over two-thirds of U.S. grain storage capacity—and over 70% of documented entrapments—falls outside OSHA’s enforcement jurisdiction.
+Since 1976, Congress has prohibited OSHA from enforcing regulations on farms with 10 or fewer non-family employees — covering over two-thirds of U.S. grain storage capacity and more than 70% of documented entrapments.

 When OSHA attempted to claim jurisdiction over postharvest grain handling on small farms in 2011, 43 senators sent a bipartisan letter demanding withdrawal.
 OSHA retreated in a July 2014 clarification acknowledging that on-farm grain storage is part of the “farming operation” and thus exempt.
 The result is a regulatory blind spot where familiar routines become death traps.